varlogs/logstasher-cli/README.md

 #### Before Filter

 Similar to after filter, you can specify a before filter to fetch logs before a specific timestamp.

+**Both `after` and `before` filters accept timestamp in local timezone and will be translated to the host timezone automatically.
+So the timestamp displayed in the output, which is by default in the local timezone can be fed back as a filter**

 ### Filter by Request Id